fillisek/zadanie3lista8/README.md

-kanye west to najlepszy raper
+Kanye West to najlepszy raper